coxandrew/s4-e1/notes/notes.md

 X * Set up RSpec
 X * Swap out Nokogiri for hpricot
 X * Get list of projects with their IDs
-* Get velocity for a given project by ID
+X * Get next deadline for a given project by ID
+* Add command-line options for 'help', 'status'
+* Determine RED/GREEN/YELLOW status of a project based on deadline
 * Memoize projects method
 * Get status for a single project (based on next deadline)
 * Get status for all projects